-Prince Philip, the Duke of Edinburgh and consort of Queen Elizabeth II, was born 100 years ago this year, on June 10, 1921.
+Prince Philip, the Duke of Edinburgh and consort of Queen Elizabeth II, was born on June 10, 1921.
+He died on April 9, 2021, just months shy of his 100th birthday.
 Although best known as a member of the British royal family, Philip had considerable royal connections long before his marriage to Elizabeth in 1947.
 The son of Princess Alice of Battenberg, a great-granddaughter of Queen Victoria, and her husband Prince Andrew of Greece and Denmark, Philip was also a nephew of King Constantine of Greece and sixth in line to the Greek throne at birth.
-In fact, through his parents’ long lineages, he is also related to Kings of Prussia and the Russian Romanov dynasty.
+In fact, through his parents’ long lineages, he was also related to Kings of Prussia and the Russian Romanov dynasty.
 (When the bones of what were suspected to be Czar Nicholas II and his family were discovered, Prince Philip was one of three people who donated blood for DNA identification.)
-Here are 25 more things you should know about the oldest living member of the British Royal Family.
+Here are 25 more things you should know about Prince Philip.

 1. Prince Philip wasn’t born on his birthday.

 Philip was born at the summer retreat of the Greek royal family, Mon Repos, on the island of Corfu off the west coast of Greece, in 1921.
 At the time, Greece was still using the Julian calendar (and wouldn’t adopt the Gregorian calendar until 1923).
 The difference between the two means that in his home country he was actually born on May 28, not June 10.

 2. Prince Philip’s family was forced to flee Greece.